Sheene is a mother and animal lover from the tropical island of Jamaica.

 2. Use pine-scented cleaners.

-This can be in the form of the original scented Pine-Sol or any other cleaner with a strong pine scent.
-I usually clean my surfaces with pine sol, and at least until the scent wears off, the lizards won’t come close.
+This can be in the form of the original-scent Pine-Sol or any other cleaner with a strong pine scent.
+I usually clean my surfaces with Pine-Sol, and at least until the scent wears off, the lizards won’t come close.
 You can also mix the pine cleaner with equal part water and place it in a spray bottle.
 Then spritz wherever the lizards hang out.
 This may not be safe for all surfaces, so use with caution.

 Lizards are cold-blooded creatures and need to remain in warm areas.
 They will not remain in air-conditioned rooms, so you can keep the air conditioning on to keep them out.